Tommy Lloyd

 You may think that because you have epilepsy, you’ll find it difficult to get travel insurance to cover you, but don’t worry because we’re here to help.
 When you’re looking for travel insurance for an upcoming trip, it’s likely that you’ll need to tell your travel insurance provider about your epilepsy alongside any other medical conditions.

 A travel insurance policy that provides specific cover for epilepsy takes away any worry, leaving you confident in the knowledge you’ll be protected should anything happen.
-What’s more, we’re here to help you find the right cover for you and as simply as possible, comparing prices from over 30 leading travel insurance providers all in one place.
+What’s more, we’re here to help you find the right cover for you and as simply as possible, comparing prices from over 30 leading travel insurance companies all in one place.

 Get a quote